oemof/oemof-solph/docs/optimization/multi_period_invest.rst

         },
     )

+So defining buses is the same as for standard models.
+Also defining components with constant capacities is the same.
+Now, if you have componants that have a changing capacity, you can define that using the capacitiy periods instead of changing values for fix.
+Also, components that can be invested into (see :ref:`optimization_invest_label`), behave slightly different as the optimal capacitiy can be chosen per period:

+Here is an example

+.. code-block:: python

     electrical_sink = solph.components.Sink(
         label="electricity_demand",
         inputs={
             electricity_bus: solph.flows.Flow(
-                nominal_capacity=1000, fix=[0.8] * len(my_index)
+                nominal_capacity=[1000, 1100], fix=0.8
             )
         },
     )

-So defining buses is the same as for standard models.
-Also defining components that do not have any investments associated with them or any lifetime limitations is the same.

-Now if you want to have components that can be invested into, you use the investment option, just as in :ref:`optimization_invest_label`, but with a few minor additions and modifications in the investment object itself which you specify by additional attributes:

-* You have to specify a `lifetime` attribute.
-This is the components assumed technical lifetime in years.
-If it is 20 years, the model invests into it and your simulation has a 30 years horizon, the plant will be decommissioned.
-Now the model is free to reinvest or choose another option to fill up the missing capacity.
-* You can define an initial `age` if you have `existing` capacity.
-If you do not specify anything, the default value 0 will be used, meaning your `existing` capacity has just been newly invested.

-Here is an example

-.. code-block:: python

     hydrogen_power_plant = solph.components.Converter(
         label="hydrogen_pp",